nmatushevskiy/ivy-ng-container-bug-repro/README.md

 * ng serve

 How to reproduce:
-Try to drag any item in "Incorrect" section.
+* Try dragging any item in the "Incorrect" section